-Designed for a person who thought that Ulysse Nardin‘s earlier Diver Chronometer 44 was too pricey, too big, and too cluttered for a diver (or, perhaps, for a person who is happy with the watch and wanted to augment their collection with a simpler version of the watch,) the new Ulysse Nardin Diver 42 automatic three-hander offers a beautiful, clean exterior, superior build quality, and a mechanism that, alas, is a bit too simple for the price that the Swiss watchmaker asks for this thing.
+Designed for a person who thought that Ulysse Nardin‘s earlier Diver Chronometer 44 was too pricey, too big, and too cluttered for a diver (or, perhaps, for a person who is happy with the watch and wanted to augment their collection with a simpler version,) the 2018 Ulysse Nardin Diver 42 automatic three-hander offers a beautiful, clean exterior, superior build quality, and a mechanism that, alas, is a bit too simple for the price that the Swiss watchmaker asks for this thing.

 Case & Bezel

 Unlike their earlier divers, the new Diver 42 doesn’t feature a set of crown guards leaving the crown potentially vulnerable to occasional shocks.
 Unless you plan to actually use this timekeeper as an “activity” or “tool” watch, this looks like a small price to pay for visual lightness and overall minimalistic look of the timekeeper.
 Also, it makes the watch stand out among other luxury divers, especially those influenced by the Rolex Submariner and the Sea-Dweller model of the same brand.

 As for the choice of straps, it is deliciously rich.
 According to official specs, the watch is going to be offered not only with the usual steel link bracelet or a trendy NATO-style fabric strap, but also on a luxury leather band, and, my personal favorite, an absolutely marvelous steel mesh bracelet that seems like the best choice for a version with black dial.

 This particular iteration of the mechanism is called Caliber UN-816.
 Beating at the same 28,800 vph, assembled on 25 jewels, and offering a standard power reserve of 42 hours, the mechanism is easy and inexpensive to service and is as reliable as a hammer.
 Also, it was modified to better suit UN’s higher standards.